loopbackio/loopback.io/pages/en/lb2/Creating-components.md

 Using the available LoopBack application instance and the configuration object, the functionality of the component can be programmed according to the requirements.

 {% include note.html content="
-If a component is not published on npm, the convention is to put the component file in the `server/components` directory." %}
+If a component is not published on npm, the convention is to put the component file in the `server/components` directory.
+" %}

 The following are some examples to help you understand the components API.